yalcinerbasi/Recommendation-system-for-e-commerce-web-store/README.md

 ### User Guide

-After the dowloanded GitHub Repository, you need extract data.zip and run Api.ipynb and then click login.html
+After the dowloanded GitHub Repository, you need to extract data.zip and run Api.ipynb and then click login.html

 ### How it is seen